waynegramlich/Fab/docs/FabSolids.md

 ## <a name="fabsolids--fabstock"></a>3 Class FabStock:

-Represents the stock matereial for machine a part from.
+Represents the stock material to machine a part from.
 Attributes:
 * *Name* (str): The FabStock Name.
 * *StockIncrements* (Vector):